amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Using the Dapr .NET SDK

 The Dapr .NET SDK streamlines Dapr secret management for .NET developers.
-For example, the `DaprClient.GetSecretAsync` method simplifies receiving secrets using the secrets management building block.

-The following code snippet retrieves a connection string for a SQL Server database:
+Consider the `DaprClient.GetSecretAsync` method.
+It vastly simplifies retrieving secrets.
+Here is an example of retrieving a connection string secret for a SQL Server database:

 ```csharp
 Dictionary<string, string> metadata = new Dictionary<string, string> { { "version_id", "3" } };